a11ywatch/accessibility-rs/RULES.md

 # web-accessibility-rules

-List of techniques we want to have and whether we have it handled or not for [WCAG2.1](https://www.w3.org/TR/WCAG21/).
+List of [WCAG2.1 techniques](https://www.w3.org/TR/WCAG21/) and whether or not we have it handled.

 ## WCAG 2.1